bernhardAxonIvy/doc/source/designer-guide/how-to/workflow/business-calendar.rst

    implemented by setting the task expiry to the business day after the next.

-   Set the desired business calendar on the case if the default calendar does not apply:
+   Set the desired business calendar on the case, if the default calendar does not apply:

    .. figure:: /_images/business-calendar/business-calendar-request-start.png